algomo/knowledge-base/docs/docs/widgets/web-analytics/Overview.md

 ---
 sidebar_position: 1
+description: Learn what events we track and how to use them in your web analytics tools.
 ---

-Widget analytics capabilites let you track how your visitors interact with the chat widget.
+Widget analytics capabilites let you track how your visitors interact with the chat widget

 ## Events